j-sripad/colon_crypt_segmentation/.ipynb_checkpoints/README-checkpoint.md

 ![image](viz_overlays/MDS_train_test.jpg)

+The training and test datapoints are overlapping

 Here
 - class 1 represents the feature representation of a patch which has atleast one crypt.
 - class 0 represents the feature representation of a patch which has not crypts in it at all

 ![image](viz_overlays/MDS_train_class.jpg)
 ![image](viz_overlays/MDS_test_class.jpg)
+The plots above represent the overlap between crypt/ non crypt class datapoints.
+The overlap between the classes is because as our patches with crypts also have significant backgroud (non crypt) class information.